 In appropriate circumstances, EPA may incrementally fund proposals by funding phases of proposed projects.
 If an applicant is selected for incremental funding, EPA and the applicant will negotiate a final workplan, timeline and budget which has clearly delineated activities or phases with separate budget estimates for each activity/phase of a project within the project period.
 A portion of the total requested funding will be awarded at the beginning of the project period for the specified activities/phases.
-Subject to EPA discretion, EPA may award additional funding at a later date as an incremental budget amendment to fund the remaining activities or phases of the project contingent upon satisfactory progress, as certified by the EPA Project Officer, the availability of funds, or EPA priorities.
+Subject to the availability of funds, and other applicable considerations, additional funding may be awarded at a later date as an incremental budget amendment to fund the remaining activities/phases of the project.